TheresaLui/SelfHelpContent_v2/articles/microsoft.search/search-issueusingtheazurecliorpowershell.md

 ### Not currently supported in Powershell or Azure CLI

-Currently, you cannot use Powershell or Azure CLI to change a service name, region, or migrate to a different service tier.
+Currently, you can't use Powershell or Azure CLI to change a service name, region, or migrate to a different service tier.
 Dedicated resources are allocated when a service is created.
-As such, changing the underlying infrastructure, such as Azure region or type type, requires you to createa new service and reindex all of your content.
+As such, changing the underlying infrastructure, such as Azure region or type, requires you to create a new service and reindex all of your content.
 There are currently no tools or APIs for transferring content, such as an index, from one service to another.

 ## **Recommended Documents**